andreasdr/tdme/README-LevelEditor.md

                  - remove objects
              - setting up object properties
                  - key, value map for what ever reason
-            - set up up to 4 lights (for now)
+            - set up up to 8 lights (for now)
-            - see and select entities(models, empties and trigger) from entity library to place them on map
+            - see and select entities(models, particle systems, empties and trigger) from entity library to place them on map
             - rotate, zoom and pan map, selecting objects
             - copy and paste

     - What is WIP
-        - set up particle systems as entities
         - set up arbitrary lights as entities
-        - multiple bounding volumes per model entity
-        - some other bug fixes that need to be resolved

     - Technology
         - uses TDME for rendering and GUI